The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Emission Line Identification

 \subsubsection{Reconciliation}

 After two reviewers have independently completed the visual inspection for each object in a field, there is a reconciliation procedure, in which both reviewers meet to discuss all objects in the field for which either there is a disagreement in the assigned redshift of the source, or if there is a disagreement in the validity of the source (i.e., one person removed the source from their catalog, and the other assigned it a redshift).
 The reviewers must come to an agreement on the redshift and legitimacy of the source to keep it in the final PASSAGE catalog.
 In the rare case where no agreement is reached, the emission line is assigned the lowest data quality flag (see Section~\ref{sec:flag}), and the line is assigned as \Ha\ (or if there are multiple emission lines, the strongest is assigned as \Ha).
+The default assumption of \Ha\ is based on results from \citet{baronchelli2020}, which found that $>50\%$ of single line-emitters were correctly identified as \Ha\ in the absence of ancillary photometry.